aparico/differnet/Readme.md

 ## Citation
-Please cite our paper in your publications if it helps your research.
-Even if it does not, you are welcome to cite us.
+Please cite the original paper in your publications if it helps your research.

     @inproceedings { RudWan2021,
     author = {Marco Rudolph and Bastian Wandt and Bodo Rosenhahn},